Workhorse Group

-Workhorse Group Incorporated, originally AMP Electric Vehicles, is an original equipment manufacturer and technology company headquartered in Cincinnati, Ohio, U.S. Workhorse makes electric delivery vans, drones, and telematics software designed for last-mile delivery.
-Their products include commercial electric vehicles, Horsefly delivery drones, and a Metron telematics software system.
+Workhorse Group Incorporated, originally AMP Electric Vehicles, is an original equipment manufacturer and technology company headquartered in Sharonville, Ohio, U.S. Workhorse makes commercial electric vehicles and telematics software designed for last-mile delivery.
+Their products include commercial electric vehicles and the Metron telematics software system.

 History

-Workhorse Custom Chassis, LLC was founded in 1998 by investors who took over the production of General Motors' P30/P32 series stepvan and motorhome chassis.
-By 2005, they were taken over by Navistar International, which had been selling them diesel engines.
-Navistar then shuttered the plant in 2012 to cut costs after having suffered heavy losses.
+AMP Electric Vehicles, was founded in 2007 by Steve Burns, former CEO of Lordstown Motors.
+AMP Electric Vehicles was founded on the idea of converting passenger vehicles – originally designed with an internal combustion engine, gas tank, and related components – to electric drive.
+The company's goal was to design an electric powertrain around a popular vehicle model, then convince the OEM that was already mass-producing that vehicle to sell it to AMP as a “glider” – a version without a drivetrain.
+Over the years, however, two problems became apparent.
+First, the major automakers were hesitant to cooperate.
+Second, the passenger EV market didn't materialize quite as fast as AMP, and other manufacturers, had hoped it would.

+In 2012, The commercial vehicle powerhouse Navistar decided to sell off its Workhorse subsidiary, a step van chassis manufacturer, including the Workhorse factory in Indiana.
 In March 2013, AMP Electric Vehicles took over Workhorse Custom Chassis, LLC's assets and began offering a range of electric vehicles.

-In 2015, AMP changed its company name to Workhorse Group Incorporated.
+On April 16, 2015, AMP Electric Vehicles changed its company name to Workhorse Group Incorporated.
 On January 4, 2016, the company was approved by Nasdaq Capital Market and its common stock started being quoted on Nasdaq under the symbol “WKHS” (NASDAQ: WKHS).

 In February 2019, Steve Burns, co-founder of AMP Electric Vehicles and CEO of Workhorse resigned from the company.
 President and COO Duane Hughes became the new CEO of Workhorse.